iamsaifali/chat-with-your-csv/README.md

 # Chat with Your CSV

 This Streamlit application allows users to upload a CSV file and interact with its data using natural language queries.
-The app uses OpenAI's GPT model to interpret user questions and generate appropriate responses, including visualizations and data analysis.
+The app uses OpenAI's GPT-4o model (or later versions) to interpret user questions and generate appropriate responses, including visualizations and data analysis.

 ## Features